Jeremy Adelman (composer): Motive

 In 2001 he began working directly with ad agencies and created international music production house Motive Music Sound.
 He has been recognized for his musical compositions in various national and international campaigns with many prestigious awards including the Cannes Grand Prix, two London International Grand Prizes, an Emmy nomination, a Gold Andy, four Silver Clios and a One Show Pencil.
 He has also served as a panelist for the Billboard Film & TV conference with keynote speaker Clint Eastwood.

 Sleepy Rebels

 In 2005, he started the band Sleepy Rebels on his label Powerful Company with Bruce Driscoll and Erica Driscoll.
 The band was successful on national licenses for TV shows and commercials.
 Soon he got sponsoring from CME's Media Pro Studios to shoot three music videos for the band's songs, "Unbelievable", "Magic Girl" and "Looking Glass".
 Sleepy Rebels collaborated over the course of three albums, World Record, Yellow Tree and the Christmas themed album, Bah Humbug.
 Sleepy Rebel's music has been used in ads for J. C. Penney, VW, Tide and many others.
 J. C. Penney chose to make the Sleepy Rebels' song "Unbelievable" their theme song for 2009.

-Trivia

-Jeremy's father Howard Adelman was the medical examiner in the event that was made into the movie The Amityville Horror.